-The AICD supports principles-based governance regulation.
-We are concerned that some of the amendments in the Exposure Draft (such as the incorporation of Corporations Act 2001 (Cth) (Corporations Act) Whistleblowing protections and disclosure of executive remuneration) risk conflating legal requirements and better practice, rather than encouraging CATSI corporations to adopt sound governance principles.
+We are concerned that some of the amendments in the Bill, such as the incorporation of Corporations Act 2001 (Cth) (Corporations Act) whistleblowing protections and disclosure of executive remuneration, risk conflating legal requirements and better practice, rather than encouraging CATSI corporations to adopt sound governance principles.
 In our view, the CATSI Act should be focused on promoting governance and responsibility rather than being punitive in nature.
 This is particularly important for smaller CATSI corporations.
+The AICD also encourages the Committee to reconsider some of the additional proposed Regulations, such as proposals to lay reports before an Annual General Meeting (AGM) (Division 349).

-Section 2 below includes comments on governance-related aspects of the Exposure Draft under the Fact sheet headings and includes Bill item references where applicable.
-Section 3 also considers recommendations of the review to be dealt with in the Corporations (Aboriginal and Torres Strait Islander) Regulations 2017 (CATSI Regulations) and issues not addressed by the Exposure Draft.
+Section 2 below includes comments on governance-related aspects of the Bill and includes Bill item references where applicable.
 Our comments remain subject to a review of the proposed amendments to the CATSI Regulations.

-- 2. Detailed comments on the Exposure Draft - A. Fact sheet 3: Membership applications, contact details and electronic communications
+2. Detailed comments on the Bill

+A. Membership applications, contact details and electronic communications